Modern slavery statement

 Our policies are monitored by a relevant policy owner within our organisation and reviewed at least every three years.
 We will continue to review our policies to ensure that they are effective and appropriate.

-In particular, our procurement team continue to review and strengthen our centralised procurement processes and policy, taking into account a range of risks, including slavery and human trafficking.
+In particular, our procurement team continues to review and strengthen our centralised procurement processes and policy, taking into account a range of risks, including slavery and human trafficking.

 Our supply chain

 We use suppliers to support the operations of our organisation.
 The key areas in which we engage suppliers are:

 - facilities management